 In ancient Europe, the festival involved rolling giant wheels lit on fire into bodies of water to symbolize the balance between fire and water.
 Water was also seen as an important aspect of the Summer Solstice – people would bathe in water flowing towards the rising sun as it climbed the midsummer morning sky - this was believed to bring cleansing, healing and protection.
 The midsummer morning dew was thought to bestow health on those who drunk it and beauty to those who bathed their face in it.

-Whilst it may not be possible to bathe in water running towards the midsummer sunrise (unless we are very lucky!), we can still tap into this aspect of water by taking a Solstice Aromatherapy Bath.
+Whilst it may not be possible to bathe in water running towards the midsummer sunrise (unless we are very lucky!), we can still tap into the element of water by taking a Solstice Aromatherapy Bath.
 Simply take some seasonal oils such as; Lavender, Chamomile, Thyme, Sandalwood, Ylang Ylang, Rose or Pine and blend with your favourite carrier oil – Sunflower Oil (organic, cold pressed) is very apt for the season.
 For a lovely floral, summery mix you could try:

 10 ml Base Oil

 4 drops Ylang Ylang

 Add some coarse Sea Salt for cleansing and some rose petals for pure indulgence!